 The result is a laneway bar with Parisian style where you can comfortably riff about wine with the knowledgeable and personable team, or simply order from the quirky drinks list, based solely around naturally produced, organic and biodynamic wine.
 Wines are complemented by a concise bar-snack menu including tempting tasters such classic Peruvian kingfish ceviche served with corn chips, all designed to be eaten with one hand and a wine glass in the other.

 Address: 9 Bay Lane, Byron Bay

-This rooftop cocktail and whisky bar offers a window to the world, to sit back and soak up the hinterland views and watch the sunset.
-This dimly lit refuge from Byron’s bustling streets below is a cosy, vintage haven featuring Chesterfield lounges, antique light fittings and a show stopping six-metre copper-hued bar.
+This rooftop cocktail and whisky bar offer a window to the world, to sit back and soak up the hinterland views and watch the sunset.
+This dimly-lit refuge from Byron’s bustling streets below is a cosy, vintage haven featuring Chesterfield lounges, antique light fittings and a show-stopping six-metre copper-hued bar.